 Yuri Seung, Program Manager

-Driven by her passion for creating meaningful impact, Yuri’s career has been rooted in finding new ways to address big challenges.
-In her role as Program Manager, Yuri leads student programs at WSII, managing these experiential learning opportunities for both graduate and undergraduate students.
-Before coming to WSII, Yuri worked at the Office of University and Community Partnerships at Drexel University and Bloomberg Philanthropies.
+Yuri manages WSII’s experiential learning opportunities for graduate and undergraduate students.
+Prior to joining WSII, she worked at the Office of University and Community Partnerships at Drexel University and Bloomberg Philanthropies.
 As an undergraduate, Yuri studied in Tokyo researching issues affecting women and minorities, and studied Chinese at Middlebury Language Schools.
-She holds a BA in English and Asian Studies from Temple University, where she graduated with honors.
-When Yuri isn’t at work, she enjoys nerdy interests like listening to records, science fiction culture, graphic novels, and gaming.
+She holds a BA in English and Asian Studies from Temple University where she graduated with honors.
+Yuri is also currently working on a conceptual writing project as a graduate student at the University of Pennsylvania.
+When not working or studying, she enjoys experimental records, genre films, skincare, graphic novels, and fitness training.